Get news, updates, & event Info delivered right to your inbox:

 Consider buying staples in bulk and storing them in reusable containers like mason jars or cloth bags.
 Because you can control the amount, you'll be able to get exactly what you need.
-And as an added bonus, you should notice a difference in your bank account as pre-packaged goods generally come with a hefty price tag.
-To save even more, consider joining a food buying club — or if there isn’t one near you, start one!
+And as an added bonus, you should notice a difference in your bank account, as pre-packaged goods tend to come with a hefty price tag.
+To save even more, consider joining a food buying club — or start one!

 2. NO Plastic Bottles

 Did you know that approximately 40% of bottled water sold is actually tap water?
-Rather than getting duped by clever marketing, invest in a good quality water filter and a sweet reusable water bottle.
+Instead of getting duped by clever marketing, invest in a good quality water filter and a sweet reusable water bottle.
 We love glass, but there are plenty of other sustainable options!
 And while you’re at it, grab a thermos for your coffee or tea on the go.
 You’ll be able to make it exactly the way you like it — and save a money, too.

 3. Invest In a Set of Cloth Produce Bags

 You know those flimsy plastic bags they offer in the produce department?
 Super wasteful.
 We touched on this in our first tip, but investing in (and remembering to bring) a set of cloth produce bags will protect your purchases and prevent more plastic from ending up in the ocean and the bodies of aquatic wildlife.
 These bags are great for transporting bulk goods, too.
 Plus, your produce will never be cuter!

 This is a tough one, because many supermarkets — in a well-meaning gesture — shrink-wrap every loose piece of produce they can get their hands on, whether it needs it or not.
 Shrink-wrapped mangos, anyone?
 But, that brings us to our next tip!